arik-x0/arduino_caribbean_buzzer/README.md

-Repository that runs Pirates of the Caribbean tune in your Arduino buzzer
+Pirates of the Caribbean tune in your Arduino buzzer
 # Prerequisites

 ### Hardware